umr1283/OPRD1/README.md

 ## Bioinformatics

 The bioinformatics analysis was performed using the scripts in the [bioinformatics](bioinformatics) directory.

+# DNAseq
 The different analysis steps are listed in the plain text file [bioinformatics/template_analysis](bioinformatics/template_analysis), which is provided to the [bioinformatics/start_multiserveur.pl](bioinformatics/start_multiserveur.pl) script.
 Then the [bioinformatics/start_sample.pl](bioinformatics/start_sample.pl) script is launched with all the different steps of the analysis.